Fiverr Vs Upwork: Which Freelance Platform Is Best for You?

 On Upwork things tend to be a bit more complicated.
 Clients are charged a 3% processing fee for making payments.
 For lump sum jobs this is on top of the lump sum payment while for hourly tasks the fee is figured out on a weekly basis.

-This makes things relatively even as far as costs for freelancers when comparing Upwork vs Fiverr, but if you can get high-paying repeat clients the scale definitely tips in Upwork's favor over time.
+If you can get high-paying repeat clients the scale definitely tips in Upwork's favor over time.
 But that is a big if.

 Diversity of Skills